 Off-page SEO – This process also refers to techniques for improving a website’s position in the search engine results page (SERPs).

-Technical SEO – Technical SEO is the process of optimising a website for crawling and indexing, and help search engines access, crawl, interpret, and index the website in a hassle-free manner.
+Technical SEO – Technical SEO is the process of optimizing a website for crawling and indexing, and help search engines access, crawl, interpret, and index the website in a hassle-free manner.

 Q2.
 What is a backlink?